firmwaremodules/iotfirmware/otaupdate/msp432/README.md

 ### What will happen?

 * The firmware application running on the MSP432 target MCU will be updated by downloading a new version of the same application from a folder on GitHub.
-* Every time the running application successfully connects to your local WiFi AP, it will send a tweet to https://twitter.com/MSPLaunchPad/ containing the "Unique ID" shown in the terminal window.

 ### Steps to complete the demo